Part 5 of the overview of the Exodus (ch. 25-31).

 Exodus Chapter 28:

 The ephod is to be made of fine woven linen and skillfully embroidered with gold and blue, purple, and scarlet thread.
 There will be two pieces, in front and in back, joined together with shoulder pieces.
 A decorative sash will be made of the same materials.
-Two onyx stones are to be mounted in settings of gold filigree for the shoulder pieces of the ephod, gold-braided cords will attach the filigree to each part of the ephod.
+Two onyx stones are to be mounted in settings of gold filigree for the shoulder pieces of the ephod, and gold-braided cords will attach the filigree to each part of the ephod.
 Each stone is to be engraved with six of the names of the sons of Israel in the order of their birth.
-This way the priest remembers they are representing all 12 sons of Israel.
+This way, the priest remembers they are representing all 12 sons of Israel.

-The chest piece will be worn when seeking a decision from God.
-It is a single piece that will fold over into a 23 cm square pouch.
-It is to be woven from the same colored materials as the ephod.
-There will be 12 mounts in a 3×4 pattern made of gold filigree on the chest pieces.
-Each mount will hold one of 12 gemstones.
-Each stone is to have one of the names of each son of Israel on them.
-The types of stones are as follows: In the first row, red carnelian, pale-green peridot, and an emerald.
-In the second row, turquoise, blue lapis lazuli, and a white moonstone.
-In the third row, orange jacinth, an agate, and a purple amethyst.
-The fourth row will have, blue-green beryl, an onyx, and green jasper.
 The top rings of the chest piece will be attached to the ephod with braided cords of pure gold thread.
 There will be two gold rings at the top of the chest piece that connects to the gold settings of the shoulder piece of the ephod.
 Then four more gold rings, two on the inside edges of the chest piece next to the ephod, two on the ephod, below the shoulder pieces but above the knot where the decorative sash is fastened to the ephod.
 The four rings will connect the ephod and chest piece with blue cords.
 This chest piece will be a continual reminder that the priest represents the people when he comes before God.
 The Urim and Thummim are to be inserted into the pouch part of the chest piece.
 These objects will determine God’s will when the people need a decision made by God.

 Exodus Chapter 29: